adamchalmers/blog/content/making-a-dns-client.md

 The other reason I wanted to make a DNS client is that I knew I could simplify every step using some great Rust crates:

- - Parse the CLI args using [picoargs]
+ - Parse the CLI args using [pico-args]
    - It's not as powerful as [clap], the standard Rust "enterprise-grade" CLI crate, and it requires some more boilerplate.
 But I don't really need advanced CLI features, and picoargs compiles _way_ faster.
  - Serialize the DNS query using [bitvec], an _awesome_ general-purpose crate for reading or writing individual bits.
  - Communicate with a DNS resolver with the stdlib [UdpSocket] type.